alanbjordan/Insta-Tracker/README.md

   - News articles pertaining to the COVID-19 Pandemic
   - Current US totals for Positive Test, Total Deaths, and Total Deaths
   - Each state's, and US territorie's Positive Test, Total Deaths, and Total Deaths current totals
-      - 14 Day Historical Chart Positive Tests
+      - Chart showing each state's patients hospitlized over a 14 day period
   - Current country totals for Positive Tests and Recovered Patients
   - A map of testing sites in US per state